The Blower's Daughter

 "The Blower's Daughter" is the debut single by Irish musician Damien Rice, released on 21 September 2001 through 14th Floor Records.
 It was released as the lead single for Rice's debut studio album O. It was written and produced by Rice and features vocals by Lisa Hannigan.

-The song have been covered by various artists such as American singer Matt McAndrew, who performed the song at the talent show The Voice, as well as Brazilian musicians Ana Carolina and Seu Jorge, who made a Portuguese language version of the song titled "É Isso Aí".
+The song has also been covered by other artists, including American singer Matt McAndrew, who performed the song at the talent show The Voice, as well as Brazilian musicians Ana Carolina and Seu Jorge, who made a Portuguese language version of the song titled "É Isso Aí".

 Background and composition

 The meaning of the song has been greatly speculated due to Rice not giving many interviews to promote the album explaining the lyrics.
 One popular interpretation of the song talks about the story of the daughter of a clarinet teacher while another is related to a fictional story that Rice told at concerts about him having a conversation with a woman while working at a call center.
 It has also been speculated that the song is inspired by Lisa Hannigan, who features in the song and was in a relationship with Rice until 2007.

-Called an "intense folky ballad", the song is played in E minor at a tempo of 66 beats per minute.
+Called an "intense folky ballad", the song is played in E major at a tempo of 66 beats per minute.
 Rice's vocals span from B3 to A♯5 in the song.